fcroiseaux/fibaroIntercomPy/README.md

 More information here : https://hacs-pyscript.readthedocs.io/en/stable/index.html

 ## Usage
-To use the script, copy the file `open_door.py` into `config/pyscript` Create a file named intercom.ini in config directory with the following format.
+To use the script, copy the file `open_door.py` into `config/pyscript`.
+Create a file named `intercom.ini` in config directory with the following format.

 ````
 [INTERCOM]